dmbell/plaintext-bar-chart/README.md

-Plain Bar Chart in Python
+Alphanumeric Bar Chart for Plaintext Files in Python